-(b) Since the Company contributions to social security are based on full earnings, whereas benefits are capped, only contributions that lead to future benefits are included.
-The additional cost to the Company taking into account full social security employer contributions is CHF 1 783 948 in 2019 and CHF 1 724 663 in 2018.
+(c) Since the Company contributions to social security are based on full earnings, whereas benefits are capped, only contributions that lead to future benefits are included.
+The additional cost to the Company taking into account full social security employer contributions is CHF 2 055 007 in 2020 and CHF 1 783 948 in 2019.